lance13c/lance13c.github.io/_posts/blog/2016-09-02-birthday-complements.md

 ---
+layout: post
 title: B-Day Quotes
 ---

-Every few days Facebook notifies you its a friend's birth.
+###Every few days Facebook notifies you its a friend's birth.
 What do you do?
 <!--excerpt-->

-Lots of people write "Happy Birthday INSERT_NAME_HERE".
+###Lots of people write "Happy Birthday INSERT_NAME_HERE".
 Lets start a new Trend.

 Instead of a generic message lets send Quotes!
 Not quotes from other people, but original sayings you come up